POSTED September 23, 2020

 If you are unfamiliar with a waterway it can be easy to misread the navigational markers.
 It’s very important you understand which direction you’re heading in relation to the sea.
 This will dictate which side of the navigational marker you need to be on.
 It is especially important in areas like Port Hacking, which can be quite confusing for a new boater and there are plenty of sandbars.

 Not following navigational markers can end with your boat hitting a sandbar or rocks and becoming beached.
 The severity will depend on level of tide you hit it at and your speed.

 If you hut the sandbar at low tide and become beached, sometimes you can just reverse off.
 However, if you can’t, you make need to wait for the tide to come up before you reverse off it.

 If you hit a sandbar at high tide you may have to dig the boat off or get towed off.
 Depending on the size of your boat and the speed you hit, you may need to be towed off by a tug or a crane.
 Unfortunately, in this instance it can become a salvage operation.

-What you hit will also determine the damage caused to your boat as a sandbar will cause much less damage than rocks.
+What you hit will also determine the damage caused to your boat.
+A sandbar will cause much less damage than rocks.
 Becoming beached in any conditions can cause damage to the hull, running gear such as the rudders and propellors and under-hull fittings such as transducers and skin fittings.
 There is also the possibility that your engine may have sucked sand through it, which can cause further internal damage.

-Boating Mistake 7: Forgetting to trim the gearbox before taking the boat out of the ramp
+Boating Mistake 7: Forgetting to trim the outboard before taking the boat out of the ramp

 If you manage to catch many of these common boating mistakes early, you can take action to prevent them from turning into a major problem.